 Outline of 2022–2026 strategic plan process

-The Division of Historical and Cultural Affairs needs your input for its strategic plan.
-As part of the planning process, the Delaware Alliance for Nonprofit Advancement is conducting surveys and virtual town-hall meetings where you can offer your thoughts on how we preserve and interpret the state’s history.
+As part of the planning process, the Delaware Alliance for Nonprofit Advancement conducted surveys and virtual town-hall meetings where members of the public provided input into how we preserve and interpret the state’s history.

-We are particularly interested in learning more about:
+We were particularly interested in learning more about:

 Two targeted, online surveys were available for completion between June 1 and 15, 2021.
 Each survey category was based on the perspective of the individual completing the particular survey.
 Categories were:

-Survey results will be aggregated to inform the broader strategic planning process.
-Notice of the surveys, with corresponding links, will be sent by email, posted on this webpage and promoted through social media.
+Survey results were aggregated to inform the broader strategic planning process.
+Notice of the surveys, with corresponding links, were sent by email, posted on this webpage and promoted through social media.

 Virtual town hall